Coping with Climate Anxiety- Toolkit

 - Paint or draw outdoors, or do some nature photography.

-Cleaning can keep you well, busy, and relaxed.
+Maintaining a clean and decluttered space can keep you well and relaxed.
 Decluttering and organizing can help keep you calm long after you’re done.
-Protect yourself and your family.

 Cleaning for virus protection: